joaobzao/Advent-of-Code-2021/README.md

 Welcome to the Advent of Code[^aoc]

-In this repository I'm about to provide solutions for the puzzles using [Kotlin][kotlin] or Swift language.
+In this repository I'm about to provide solutions for the puzzles either using Kotlin or Swift or both.

 Disclaimer - Not sure how many puzzles I'll have time to do this year 😅